ibmresilient/resilient-community-apps/fn_sentinelone/README.md

 ---
 ## Function - SentinelOne: Initiate Disk Scan
 Initiate a Full Disk scan on an agent managed by SentinelOne.
+If the agent *isActive* field is **No**, the agent action to initiate a full disk scan is not an option.

  ![screenshot: fn-sentinelone-initiate-disk-scan ](./doc/screenshots/fn-sentinelone-abort-disk-scan.png)